sbabic/swupdate/doc/source/contributing.rst

     - to certify the "Developer's Certificate of Origin", see below
     - check with your employer when not working on your own!

 - add version number for your patches if follow-up versions are requested [*recomended*]
     - Add a "Change from Vx" description under the commit message to take track of the history of the patch.
     - It is suggested to use excellent "patman" tool to manage patches series.
       This is part of U-Boot's project (tools/patman), but it can be used in other projects, too.

 - check that your patches do not break build [**required**]

   - There is a set of configuration files in the `configs/` directory.
-Please run a build for all files in the directory to ensure that SWUpdate is still buildable from configurations different as yours
+    Please run a build for all files in the directory to ensure that SWUpdate is still buildable from configurations different as yours.

 - post patches to mailing list [**required**]
     - use `git format-patch` to generate your patches.